Siren-W/Game-Engine-Minimax/README.md

 Now that you know how the game is played, it is time to make your own intelligent players of the game.
 You will do this my implementing one player that use Minimax and another player that uses Alpha-Beta Pruning.

-__For this homework, make sure that you are running Python 3.6 or later.__ We don't know _why_ it matters, but the test results vary based on the version.
+__For this homework, make sure that you are running Python 3.6 - 3.7.__ These versions ensure that the legal move ordering is the same as what is expected by the tests.
 Programming is hard. :(

 ### Part 1: Minimax